ahabra/esbuild-project-starter/README.md

 ```bash
 npm run server
 ```
 The root directory of the server will be the `target/` directory.
+It will recreate the bundle for every `*.html` file request.
+Note that `esbuild` is a very fast bundler, so re-budling should not slow down you page requests.

 ### Run Tests
 Test files names should follow the pattern `*.test.js`.
 Look at `src/utils/test/` for examples.